Tips To Help Us Serve You Better

 • If your bus has seat belts, you are encouraged to use them.

-• Please report suspicious or dangerous situations to the driver.
+• Please report suspicious or dangerous situations to the operator.

 RESPECT

-• Respect drivers.
-A friendly greeting and a thank you before you exit is kind and courteous.
+• Respect your operator.
+A friendly greeting and a thank-you before you exit is kind and courteous.

 • Do not litter.